Fandango (wrestler): NXT (2010–2012)

 Curtis then made his return to the fifth season of NXT as a heel on November 2.
 Curtis turned his attentions to wooing Maxine, whom he had formerly dated, and therefore ignited a feud with Maxine's storyline fiancé, Derrick Bateman.
 As the weeks passed, Bateman and Maxine ultimately broke up as Maxine gave a kiss to Curtis on the December 28 episode of NXT Redemption, thus solidifying their relationship.
 On the January 4, 2012, episode of NXT Redemption, Curtis and Maxine revealed that they would marry in two weeks time in Las Vegas during Bateman's match with Darren Young.
 On 100th episode of NXT, Derrick Bateman interrupted Curtis and Maxine's wedding ceremony.
-Derrick showed a clip of Curtis sending a message on Bateman's iPad to Theodore Long (Maxine had dumped Bateman because he had allegedly sent a message to Long saying he didn't need Maxine and wanted to leave her on NXT whilst he had a chance at getting a contract on Smackdown).
-Maxine then slapped Curtis and reunited with Bateman once again after finding out that it wasn't true.
+Derrick showed a clip of Curtis sending a message on Bateman's iPad to Theodore Long (Maxine had dumped Bateman because he had allegedly sent a message to Long saying he did not need Maxine and wanted to leave her on NXT whilst he had a chance at getting a contract on Smackdown).
+Maxine then slapped Curtis and reunited with Bateman once again after finding out that it was not true.
 Curtis then started to use his new catchphrase "Let's Get Weird" which was also printed on his trunks.
 In the next weeks, Maxine dumped Bateman for Curtis again.
 On the March 14 episode of NXT Redemption, Curtis and Maxine were defeated in a mixed tag team match against Derrick Bateman and Kaitlyn, who kissed at the end of the match, solidifying their relationship to the annoyance of Maxine.

 After William Regal was appointed as NXT's authority figure, Maxine enlisted Curtis' help to allow her to get close to Regal.
 On the March 21 episode of NXT Redemption, Maxine and Curtis knocked out Matt Striker with chloroform so that Maxine could join Regal on commentary.
 However, Striker was then kidnapped (kayfabe) by unknown persons, later revealed to be Curt Hawkins and Tyler Reks, who intended to blackmail Curtis and Maxine into using Maxine's charms to get Regal to leave Hawkins and Reks alone.
 Striker was rescued by Bateman and Kaitlyn on the April 11 episode of "NXT Redemption".
 On April 18, William Regal forced Maxine to sign a contract as Curtis's manager if the two still wanted to be employed to NXT and then handcuffed them together.
 On the May 9 episode of NXT Redemption, Regal allowed Curtis and Maxine to be uncuffed.